will-clarke/wclarke.net/src/about.md

 ## Hello, I'm Will

-I'm a software engineer based in the middle of the deepest, darkest Dorset (in UK).
+I'm a software engineer based in the middle of rural Dorset (UK) 🚜🌾🌿

-I've worked remotely for a couple of years now.
+I've worked remotely for a couple of years now 💻⚡

-I live in a house made of mud (fancily called 'cob') without any central heating.
-We do have the internet though...
+I live in a house made of mud (fancily called 'cob') without any central heating. 🛖🔥

 ## Links